Back up SQL Server databases in Azure VMs

 - NT Service\AzureWLBackupPluginSvc requires SQL sysadmin permissions.
 All SQL Server VMs created in the Marketplace come with the SqlIaaSExtension installed.
 The AzureBackupWindowsWorkload extension uses the SQLIaaSExtension to automatically get the required permissions.

-If you didn't create the VM from the Marketplace, the VM won't have the SqlIaaSExtension installed, and the discovery operation fails with the error message UserErrorSQLNoSysAdminMembership.
-To fix this issue, follow the instructions.
+If you didn't create the VM from the Marketplace or if you are on SQL 2008 and 2008 R2, the VM may not have the SqlIaaSExtension installed, and the discovery operation fails with the error message UserErrorSQLNoSysAdminMembership.
+To fix this issue, follow the instructions under Set VM permissions.